ccollicutt/harbor-demos/README.md

 ## Conclusion

-At this point a fully usable Harbor instance has been deployed to Kuberentes via helm, and images can be pushed to it.
-It's amazing what you can do with a helm chart and a few variables.
+At this point a fully usable Harbor instance has been deployed to Kubernetes via helm, and images can be pushed to it.
+It's amazing what you can do with a helm chart and a few variables!

 It's important to note that in order to use this registry from a Kubernetes cluster the cluster nodes would have to have the Certificate Authority installed.

 ## Clean Up

-Ensure you are in the right cluster and namespace!
+Ensure you are in the right cluster and namespace before deleting anything!

-*NOTE: The helm values in this demo are set so that persistent volumes will NOT be kept after `helm delete`.
+*NOTE: The helm values in this demo are set so that persistent volumes will NOT be kept after `helm delete`.*

 ```
 helm delete harbor